franciscoccerdenia07/NetworkAnalyzerProject-CPT-Certificataion-TrainingCenter-Lab/README.md

 ## V1.1 -> Interface Counter and Parser Only

--For this project, I started studying and learning essential tools I can use in relation to my original Network Project.
+- For this project, I started studying and learning essential tools I can use in relation to my original Network Project.
 The console asks for 2 options, starting with Interface Counter by simply being able to read txt files containing copy-pasted manual configurations on each device.
 For instance, the running-configuration of SW1-LAB1 contents are read using file.read and return and displays line by line.
 -On the other hand, the parsing.

 ---

-### Current Features (v0.1)
+### Current Features (V1.1)

 - Read Cisco IOS configuration files (.txt)
 - Parse device hostname